Freedom of religion in Saudi Arabia

 The Kingdom of Saudi Arabia is an Islamic absolute monarchy in which Sunni Islam is the official state religion based on firm Sharia law.
-Non-Muslims must practice their religion in private and are vulnerable to discrimination and deportation.
+Non-Muslims must practice their religion in private and are vulnerable to discrimination and arrest.
 While no law requires all citizens to be Muslim, non-Muslim foreigners attempting to acquire Saudi Arabian nationality must convert to Islam.
-Children born to Muslim fathers are by law deemed Muslim, and conversion from Islam to another religion is considered apostasy and punishable by death.
-Blasphemy against Sunni Islam is also punishable by death, but the more common penalty is a long prison sentence.
-According to the U.S. Department of State's 2013 Report on International Religious Freedom, there have been 'no confirmed reports of executions for either apostasy or blasphemy' between 1913 and 2013.
+Children born to Muslim fathers are by law deemed Muslim.

-Religious freedom is virtually non-existent.
+Religious freedom is not provided for under the law.
 The government does not provide legal recognition or protection for freedom of religion, and it is severely restricted in practice.
 As a matter of policy, the government guarantees and protects the right to private worship for all, including non-Muslims who gather in homes for religious practice; however, this right is not respected in practice and is not defined in law.

 The Saudi Mutaween (مطوعين), also known as the Committee for the Promotion of Virtue and the Prevention of Vice (CPVPV) or "religious police" was enforcing the prohibition on the public practice of non-Muslim religions, though its powers were significantly curtailed in April 2016.
 Sharia applies to all people inside Saudi Arabia, regardless of religion.

 Religious demography

-The country’s total land area is about 2,150,000 sq kilometers and the population is about 27 million, of whom approximately 19 million are citizens.
-The foreign population in the country, including many undocumented migrants, may exceed 12 million.
-Comprehensive statistics for the religious denominations of foreigners are not available, but they include Muslims from the various branches and schools of Islam, Christians (including Eastern Orthodox, Protestants, and Roman Catholics), Jews, more than 250,000 Hindus, more than 70,000 Buddhists, approximately 45,000 Sikhs, and others.
+The country's total land area is about 2,150,000 sq kilometers and in 2022 the population was about 34 million, of whom approximately 19 million were citizens.
+Comprehensive statistics for the religious denominations of foreigners are not available, but estimated figures in a US State Department report for 2022 show approximately 31.5 million Muslims from the various branches and schools of Islam, 2.1 million Christians (including Eastern Orthodox, Protestants, and Roman Catholics), 708,000 Hindus, 114,000 Buddhists, approximately 67,000 Sikhs, and 242,000 atheists.